 (For this method, in addition to the ingredients listed above, you will need 1 cup of water and a saucepan.)

-To make cannabis butter in a saucepan, simmer 1 cup of water and 1 cup of butter until the butter melts.
-As the mixture simmers, add in the decarboxylated cannabis and stir well.
+To make weed butter in a saucepan, simmer 1 cup of water and 1 cup of butter until the butter melts.
+As the mixture simmers, add in the decarbed cannabis and stir well.
 Keep at a low heat and let simmer for 2-3 hours, stirring occasionally, keeping the heat around 160-180°F (70-80°C), making sure not to let it come to a boil.

 After 2-3 hours, take the pan off the heat and after it cools down, strain it through the cheesecloth into a container.